 The Part D Coverage Gap

-What happens after the coverage gap?
-When your out-of-pocket costs (plus any costs a drug’s manufacturer has covered) reach $5,000, the Catastrophic Coverage stage begins.
+What happens after you reach your Out-of-Pocket Threshold?
+When your out-of-pocket costs (plus any costs a drug’s manufacturer has covered) reach $5,100, the Catastrophic Coverage stage begins.
 At this point, your drug coverage benefits return even stronger than before, and your prescription drug costs will be minimal.
 In fact, you’ll pay no more than 5% of a drug’s cost.

 What Will my Part D Costs be?

 Your prescription drug costs will depend on which Part D plan you choose and what drugs you take.
 The more you spend on prescriptions, the faster you’ll move through the coverage phases, as this chart shows: